Replace indexOf() with contains()

 # Description

-This rule replaces calls to indexOf() on instances of String
+This rule replaces calls to indexOf() on instances of Strings or Collections with calls to the contains() method.

 # Benefits